-The firsthand account of an unlikely friendship between a visiting nurse and her most special patient, Josephine.
+A first-hand account of the most unlikely friendship between a visiting nurse and her Alzheimer's patient, Josephine.

 When Valérie first met Josephine, she knew she would be embarking on a unique journey.
-Though vastly different in age and appearance, their connection was instantaneous.
-Humor quickly became their language, their playground, and despite the destabilizing troubles Joséphine faced, they were able to find new meaning in being "alive," together.
+Though vastly different in age, their connection was instantaneous.
+Humor quickly became their language, their playground, and despite the debilitating disease that Joséphine faced every single day, they were able to form a beautiful friendship that transcended the reaches of modern medicine.

 Valérie Villieu has been a visiting nurse in the Paris region for about twenty years, while at the same time pursuing personal and collective creative projects, mostly pertaining to photographic arts.
 Little Josephine is one component of a collective work she initiated around the theme of old age entitled Vieux (“Old”) which was exhibited at the City of Sciences and Industry (Cité de la Santé) in Paris.